 I first became involved with the Animal Fun program in mid 2009 as the Research Coordinator for the Healthway funded randomised controlled trial into the effectiveness of the program.
-I managed the research team and personally tested over 500 children in a range of measures to assess their motor skills, social skills, and self perception.
-I have also co-authored our three published papers on the program and our research findings.
+I managed the research team and personally tested over 500 children in a range of measures to assess their motor skills, social skills, and self-perception.
+I have also co-authored our peer reviewed published papers on the program and our research findings.
 In 2016 Curtin University granted me the license to the Animal Fun program.
-I am looking forward to the opportunity of sharing our program with you and explaining how Animal Fun can help to resolve some of the issues you may be facing in the classroom.
-We can make the day more fun and enjoyable for you and the children in your care whilst addressing curriculum and quality guidelines.
+I am looking forward to the opportunity of sharing our program with you and explaining how Animal Fun can help to resolve some of the issues you may be facing with the children in your care.

 The Perfect Opportunity

-Most of my working life since New York has been about putting theory into practice - sharing knowledge and best practice to make a real difference in the lives of children and their parents.
-I was very interested in finding out more about early intervention and so when I received a call from Professor Jan Piek in 2009 inviting me to join the Animal Fun Project – it felt that I had come full circle.
-Here was a program which was seeking to improve the motor skills and social skills of young children in the pre-school years to ensure that they were school ready and had the best opportunity of participating in formal schooling and maximising their potential.
-I jumped at the chance.
+Most of my working life has been about putting theory into practice - sharing knowledge and best practice to make a real difference in the lives of children and their parents.
+I was very interested in finding out more about early intervention and so when I received a call from Emeritus Professor Jan Piek in 2009 inviting me to join the Animal Fun Project I jumped at the chance.
+Here was a program which was seeking to improve the motor skills and social skills of young children in the pre-school years to ensure that they were physically, mentally and emotionally ready for the demands of formal schooling.

 At the completion of the research, I was thrilled to discover that our program showed great results.
 We were able to demonstrate that yes, the Animal Fun program did improve the motor skills and social skills of young children and was also shown to have a significant impact on inattention and hyperactive behaviours.